 We also recognise a contract liability for our domestic and international network capacity arrangements, under which we receive upfront payments in advance of services which will be provided over an average contract term between 10 and 33 years.

 3.8.2 Movements in net contract assets and contract liabilities

 Our billing arrangements for goods and services as well as different types of discounts, credits or other incentives can vary depending on the type and nature of the contracts with customers.
 As a result, at times under the same accounting contract, we may recognise both a contract asset and a contract liability.
 At each reporting period, any balances arising from the same accounting contract are presented net in the statement of financial position as either a net contract asset or a net contract liability.

-The net presentation mainly impacts our small business and enterprise framework arrangements offering loyalty programs and technology funds, and nbn DAs, where multiple legal contracts have been combined as one accounting contract.
+The net presentation mainly impacts our small business and enterprise framework arrangements offering loyalty programs and technology funds, and nbn Definitive Agreements, where multiple legal contracts have been combined as one accounting contract.

 Table A presents opening and closing balances of our current and non-current contract assets and contract liabilities and their total net movement for the period.

 Generally, contract assets increase when we recognise revenue for goods and services transferred to the customer in advance of their invoicing and decrease when we invoice customers for goods and services provided previously (i.e. when contract assets are transferred to trade receivables).